- Installation and setup

 All known bugs are tracked in the issue tracker: Dart and Flutter extensions GitHub issue tracker.

-We very much welcome feedback, both on bugs/issues and feature requests.
+We welcome feedback, both on bugs/issues and feature requests.
 Prior to filing new issues:

 - Do a quick search in the issue trackers to see if the issue is already tracked.

-- Make sure you have updated to the most recent version of the plugin.
+- Make sure you are up to date with the most recent version of the plugin.

 When filing new issues, include flutter doctor output.